Tether Achieves Market Cap of $66.25 Billion (USDT)

-Tether (USDT) traded 0% lower against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on December 21st.
-Over the last week, Tether has traded 0% lower against the U.S. dollar.
-Tether has a total market capitalization of $66.25 billion and $18.57 billion worth of Tether was traded on exchanges in the last day.
-One Tether token can currently be purchased for approximately $1.00 or 0.00005959 BTC on major exchanges.
+Tether (USDT) traded 0% lower against the U.S. dollar during the 1 day period ending at 22:00 PM ET on December 22nd.
+One Tether token can now be purchased for approximately $1.00 or 0.00005926 BTC on major cryptocurrency exchanges.
+Tether has a total market cap of $66.25 billion and approximately $20.43 billion worth of Tether was traded on exchanges in the last day.
+During the last seven days, Tether has traded down 0% against the U.S. dollar.

 Tether Token Profile